luyadev/luya-module-basicauth/README.md

 BASIC AUTH LUYA MODULE
 ====

-Adds the typical htaccess auth dialog before each request, except of the admin module is this is protected by user and password.
-This module is made as angular does have problems with basic htaccess authentifications.
+Adds the typical htaccess auth dialog before each request.
+This module is made as angular does have problems with basic htaccess authentifications in the administration area.

 Installation
 ----